EvanForsythe/BB485/week05.md

 |   CDS      |          |
 |    tRNA    |          |

-3. Fill in the following table about a random feature from your annotation file:
+3. Fill in the following table about a random feature from your annotation file (use python to extract info from the larger gff and fasta files):

 | Info                  |   Value      |
 |-----------------------|--------------|